The political economy of venture capital: winners-take-all and founder control

 Lecture by Ruth Davis OBE UK Special Representative for Nature

-The Oxford Sustainable Finance Group, the Leverhulme Centre for Nature Recovery and FinBio, are hosting a lecture by Ruth Davis OBE, the UK Special Representative for Nature.
-The lecture will take place at 5.00 pm on Friday 3 October 2025 at Trinity College, Oxford, and will be followed by a drinks reception.
-Nature is fundamental to climate stability, food security, […]
+The Oxford Sustainable Finance Group, the Leverhulme Centre for Nature Recovery and FinBio, hosted a lecture by Ruth Davis OBE, the UK Special Representative for Nature.
+The lecture took place on Friday 3 October 2025 at Trinity College, Oxford, followed by a drinks reception.
+This was a timely opportunity to hear directly from Ruth on the UK Government’s […]